RADAR-base/RADAR-Backend/README.md

 ## Source

-This is a re-elaborated version of this [work]{https://github.com/confluentinc/examples/tree/kafka-0.10.0.1-cp-3.0.1/kafka-clients}
+This is a re-elaborated version of this code at https://github.com/confluentinc/examples